alefore/weblog/software-correctness.md

 example, each client process may be allowed to initiate up to a thousand active requests and, once that point is reached, only initiate new requests as existing requests complete.

+#### Oscillations

+Oscillations and thundering herds can be a common source of inefficiencies, unnecessary latency, and even unavailability for distributed systems.
+In a distributed system you have many actors making decisions simultaneously based on incomplete and stale information about the system state.

+##### Avoiding Oscillation

+The obvious approach to avoid oscillation is to decrease reaction times: only allow each part in the system to change gradually.
+This can be tricky because it tends to requires tunning, where bad parameters would either cause the system to react too slowly or not avoid oscillations.

+We've dealt with this by using PID controllers (or simpler controllers) in various systems to let them converge slowly towards their desired state.

+For example, we often smear out traffic spikes directly at the source: in various batch systems we use track the traffic rate (requests per second) observed on a recent window (based on exponential decay) and only allow the rate to grow slowly (delaying requests if the application suddenly sends a burst, which happens often for systems that have very heterogeneous number of outputs per input).

+#### Hotspots

+A hotspot happens when systems with affinity reach the per-entity scalability limits.
+These systems may simultaneously be overloaded and mostly idle.

+For example, a system with 10k tasks each capable of serving 1k requests per second can serve a total of 10m requests per second, but if each entity is mapped to just five tasks, for any given entity the system will only be able to execute up to 5k requests per second.

+##### Why affinity?

+Parts of distributed systems will often use affinity as an optimization or out of necessity: requests for a given "entity" (e.g., for a given user) will often be sent to the same task (or small set of tasks) in a large distributed system.

+This is typically the case for the low-level storage systems: the data for the entity will be stored in a small set of hard-drives, so requests for it will have to go to one of the few machines that can serve it.

+##### Dealing with Hotspots

+Hotspots can be tricky to deal with, especially in systems that have high consistency requirements.

+###### Coalesce Mutations

+For mutations, you can sometimes coallesce mutations, which may allow them to be applied atomically in the data owner.
+This may allow the data owner to scale significantly.

+The canonical example is incrementing a counter; rather than send millions of requests with the semantics of "increment the counter by 1", clients can aggregate those requests and send significantly fewer "increment the counter by 37492" requests to the single machine that owns the counter.

+Obviously, this doesn't always work, and typically requires significant application logic.

+###### Replicated Caches for Reads

+One strategy we've used (which depends on the product requirements) is to relax consistency requirements for certain read-type operations and deploy large caches for very frequently accessed items.
+Some of our caching systems contain logic to detect these situations and automatically replicate the "hot" data to a large number of machines, as well as "deduplicate" redundant requests.

+Thanks to these caches, we have deployments where a client may be fetching data for a given entity up to 65k times per second and receiving results with up to five seconds of staleness.
+These caching layers deduplicate requests and don't need to refresh the data for any such active entity more than once per second from the underlying storage.
+This type of systems can be very useful for things such as very popular videos in systems like YouTube or Google+, where millions of users could suddenly start requesting data for a given entity.

 ## Avoid Errors